mmlacak/crochess/docs/source/libcc/ccparsedstep.rst

     The new step convenience functions are meant to be used instead of :c:expr:`cc_parsed_step__new()`.

-    They have minimal set of arguments required by the type of a step (its linkage), otherwise they behave exactly as their generic progenitor.
+    They have minimal set of parameters required by the type of a step (its linkage), otherwise they behave exactly as their generic progenitor.